orbs-network/orbs-network-typescript/README.md

 This build will generate all the docker images required to run the orbs-network blockchain. there are two options to run e2e tests.

-Please refer to [documentation](e2e/README.md) in `e2e` folder to learn more about end to end testing.
+Please refer to [e2e documentation](e2e/README.md) in `e2e` folder to learn more about end to end testing and the docker configuration we use.

 ### Run from host